mohammadmasoumi/mohammadmasoumi/README.md

 🔭 I’m currently working on c-tutorial which is an open-source project that I'll share what I've learned in C.

-🌱 I’m currently learning C and C++.
+🌱 I’m currently learning rust.

 ## About me